-GED classes are designed for adults who want to prepare for the GED high school equivalency examination.
-The classes also are available for those who want to improve their general knowledge and skills in the subject areas offered.
+GED classes are designed for adults who want to prepare for the GED high school equivalency examination or for those who want to improve their general knowledge and skills in the subject areas offered.
 Areas of study include writing, math, reading, comprehension of literature, social studies and science.

-There is no tuition charge for GED studies, but students must purchase some texts and study materials.
+There is no tuition charge for GED studies, but students may purchase some texts and study materials.
+Students may enroll at any time during the term.
+Individualized study is stressed.